slacgismo/sgmp/backend/sgmp/README.md

 ## Configuration

 Please copy `config.example.yaml` to `config.yaml` and fill in the values.
+Alternatively you can inject the configuration via environment variables.

 ## Running